isorna/dzc/rules/command.md

 Famous Commanders are particularly noble or notorious individuals, legendary for their exploits on the battlefield as great leaders.

 Each Famous Commander is unique, so can only be taken **once per army** (although multiple different Famous Commanders may be taken).
-There s always the possibility that opposing armies could be fielding the same Famous Commander.
+There's always the possibility that opposing armies could be fielding the same Famous Commander.
 In this situation the opposing commander is obviously an imposter and should be treated as such!

 Famous Commanders follow all the usual rules for Commanders with the exception that they will have a specific mount, usually custom made specially for them.
 They are always fielded mounted in that unit rather than choosing which unit they are in before the battle.
 This means that their full points cost counts towards a Battlegroup limit.